-(UPDATED 2/1/2019) Description and review of The 15:17 to Paris, the Clint Eastwood-directed movie starring Sacramento-area heroes Alek Skarlatos, Spencer Stone and Anthony Sadler playing themselves.
+(Last UPDATED 11/19/2020) Description and review of The 15:17 to Paris, the Clint Eastwood-directed movie starring Sacramento-area heroes Alek Skarlatos, Spencer Stone and Anthony Sadler playing themselves.
+See Updates below.

 The reviews of The 15:17 to Paris, a true-life story about the heroics of three young local men who stopped a terror attack on a high-speed train heading to Paris on August 21, 2015, were not – to say the least – complementary, but I wanted to see the movie and judge for myself.
 Two friends joined me.